Documentation

 type FD int32

-FD represents a file descriptor as a universal handle.
-It wraps an int32 and provides atomic operations for safe concurrent access.
+FD represents one close-capable file descriptor cell.
+It stores the raw descriptor number as an int32 and uses atomic operations for Raw, Valid, and same-cell Close access.

 Invariants: